12 Random Things that Have Been Stuck in Windshields

 People getting stuck in windshields happens frequently around the globe.
 Sometimes they remain stuck for miles before the driver even realizes they are there.

-1. In 2009, U. S. motorist, Christopher Swiridowsky, drove into a group of three men standing alongside a roadway in Providence, Rhode Island.
-The thirty year old driver allegedly continued driving more than a mile before stopping, breaking both of the victim's legs and an arm.
+In 2009, U. S. motorist Christopher Swiridowsky drove into a group of three men standing alongside a roadway in Providence, Rhode Island.
+The thirty-year-old driver allegedly continued driving more than a mile before stopping, breaking both of the victim's legs and an arm.

-2. Twenty-six year old Sonny Whitehead, a pedestrian under the influence was struck by a car and had to be extricated from the windshield of a Ford Taurus by paramedics.
+Twenty-six-year-old Sonny Whitehead, a pedestrian under the influence, was struck by a car and had to be extricated from the windshield of a Ford Taurus by paramedics.
 Whitehead, who had stepped into oncoming traffic while walking with a friend, got both his head and right arm stuck inside the car after going headfirst through the windshield.

 Random Objects and Items Getting Stuck

-Random objects that have been stuck in windshields range from guns, axes, beams, $100 bills and stiletto heels.
-How they got there is anyone's guess.
+Random objects that have been stuck in windshields range from guns, axes, beams and $100 bills to stiletto heels.

-4. An improperly secured axe fell off a landscape truck in Topsfield, Massachusettes, becoming embedded partway in the windshield of the vehicle following behind it.
+An improperly secured ax fell off a landscape truck in Topsfield, Massachusettes, becoming embedded partway in the windshield of the vehicle following behind it.
 Fortunately, there were no injuries, but that was cutting it close!

-5. In December, 2015, a metal beam that was in fact a metal loading ramp trucks use to load and unload materials pierced the windshield of a BMW traveling south in San Jose, California, on Interstate 280.
+In December 2015, a metal beam used as a ramp by trucks use to load and unload materials pierced the windshield of a BMW traveling south in San Jose, California, on Interstate 280.
 Firefighters speculate the beam fell off a truck traveling on the highway and reported the driver sustained only a minor scratch.

 Things that Got Stuck in Movies